- Arts & Recreation

 When you’re creating a design or an organization as a whole that’s catered to a younger audience, you need to infuse a variety of design elements that hit home for millennials and Gen Z. And one way to do that is with color.

-While minimalism and monochromatic color schemes give off a sleek and modern edge, using bright and bombastic colors also has a way of engaging and breathing life into a design that young people find refreshing and compelling.
+While minimalism and monochromatic color schemes give off a sleek and modern edge, skilled print designers use bright and bombastic colors to breath life into a design that young people find refreshing and compelling.

 And in these designs, there isn’t just one color that steals the show.
 Instead, a wide variety of bright, vibrant and joyful colors are used to make up business cards, posters, signs and more.